EBUSSCHILE/HOTSCREEN/README.md

 2. Clone this repository.
 3. Run `flutter pub get` to install dependencies.
 4. Run `flutter run` to start the application.

+## GitHub Update Process
+We've implemented an automated process for updating the GitHub repository:
+1. Update the version in the first line of this README file.
+2. Run the `update_github.bat` script from the project root.
+3. The script will extract the version, commit changes, create a tag, and push to GitHub.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.